Moduli of Curves of Genus One with Twisted Fields: Set-theoretic descriptions

 \subsection{Weighted level trees}

-Let $\ga$ be a \ts{rooted tree}, i.e.~a connected finite graph of genus 0 along with a special vertex $o$, called the \ts{root}.
+Let $\ga$ be a \ts{rooted tree}, i.e.~a connected finite graph that contains no cycles, along with a special vertex $o$, called the \ts{root}.
 The sets of the vertices and the edges of $\ga$ are denoted by

 respectively.
 The set $\Ver(\ga)$ is endowed with a partial order, called the \ts{tree order}, so that $v\!\succ\!v'$ if and only if $v\!\ne\!v'$ and $v$ belongs to a path between $o$ and~$v'$.
 The root $o$ is thus the unique maximal element of $\Ver(\ga)$ with respect to the tree order.